History as a verb: Community Engagement

 - Our History Club and Phi Alpha Theta students sort through student submissions and select presenters for the annual symposium.

-- The History Department of UNI will be hosting National History Day for the Sullivan Brothers District, to be held virtually in Spring 2021.
+- The History Department of UNI hosted National History Day for the Sullivan Brothers District, to be held virtually in Spring 2021.

 - Visit NHD.org for more information about: